ChemCryst/crystals/newdocs/crystals/fourier.rst

    Accordingly, reflections where /Fc/ < 0.001 are normally rejected for such Fouriers, and this is the default option of  SMALL.

+   Reflections where Fo is negative are always omitted since this implies an unjustified phase shift of 180 degrees.

    Some users like to omit reflections if Fc is smaller then a fraction of Fo.
 The options QUARTER and HALF are available.